Fred Biondi

 Frederico Biondi Figueiredo (born 16 December 2000) is a Brazilian professional golfer.
 He played collegiate golf at the University of Florida, where he won the individual title at the 2023 NCAA Division I Men's Golf Championship.

 Personal life

 Biondi was born in São Paulo, Brazil.
 He plays golf since he was 3.
-At the age of 14, he moved to the United States, where he joined a golf academy in Port St. Lucie, Florida.
+At the age of 14, he moved to the United States, where he attended Morningside Academy in Port Saint Lucie, Florida.
+He played on the golf team.
 He earned a bachelor's degree in finance in 2022 from the University of Florida.

-His younger brother, Leo (Kyno), is a professional e-sports competitor in the United States, playing for M80.
+His younger brother, Leo (Kyno), is a professional e-sports competitor in the United States.